Billions in property tax relief becoming available in New Jersey

 People are also reading…

-Over two million households, including renters, will benefit from $2 billion in direct property tax relief rendered from the expansion.
-About 870,000 homeowners with incomes up to $150,000 will receive $1,500 in relief.
+More than 2 million households, including renters, will benefit from $2 billion in direct property tax relief rendered from the expansion.
+About 870,000 homeowners with incomes up to $150,000 will receive $1,500 in relief, Murphy said.

+The Federal Reserve is expected to announce its largest interest rate hike since 1994 — a bigger increase than it had previously signaled and a sign that the central bank is struggling to restrain stubbornly high inflation.
+The central bank is considered likely to raise its benchmark short-term rate by three-quarters of a percentage point, far larger than the typical quarter-point increase.
+It will also likely forecast additional large rate hikes through the end of the year.
+A flurry of large Fed rate hikes will heighten borrowing costs for consumers and businesses, likely leading to an economic slowdown and raising the risk of a recession.

+Republicans' proposed "Give It Back" rebates would provide $4.5 billion in immediate relief to 4 million New Jerseyans, state Sen. Michael Testa, R-Cape May, Cumberland, Atlantic, said following the announcement, calling the move "underwhelming."

+“The ‘Give It Back’ rebates proposed by Senate Republicans would provide double the relief and help twice as many people," Testa, who is a member of the Senate Budget and Appropriations Committee, said in a statement.
+"This is likely a sign that Democrats are more focused on divvying up billions of pork in the budget than providing New Jersey families with real tax relief this year."

-Murphy and other lawmakers speaking on move noted its importance as record-high inflation continues sapping money from American families.
-Costs of necessities and rent have increased sustainably year-over-year, according to May's inflation report.
+Murphy and other lawmakers noted the move's importance as record inflation continues sapping money from American families.
+Costs of necessities and rent have increased 8.6% year over year, according to May's inflation report.

-The Fed Wednesday is expected to increase interest rates to try taming rising costs, with economists suggesting doing so to lessen consumer demand could slip the country into a recession.
+ABSECON — With public doubts stirring about a new Royal Farms coming to the city, an update …

+The Federal Reserve on Wednesday announced its largest interest rate hike since 1994 — a bigger increase than it had previously signaled and a sign that the central bank is struggling to restrain stubbornly high inflation.

 This is a developing story.
 Check back for updates.